 You can also benefit from Suitest public device lab and use Suitest-managed devices for live testing, test authoring and automated test executions.

 - Android based devices.
 This includes any device running Android 5.0 or later, such as Android TVs, Amazon Fire TVs, set-top boxes, consoles and mobile devices.

-- Apple TV 4th and 5th generation devices.
+- Apple TV 4th and 5th generation devices and simulators.

 - Google Chrome, Mozilla Firefox, Microsoft Edge and Safari browsers.

 - HbbTV/Freeview Play TVs.

 - Roku devices.